 We believe everyone should be able to invest in real estate.
 We challenged ourselves to come up with a solution that could give everyday investors a chance to access those inaccessible real estate investments at a fraction of the investment minimum.

 |Review||—||Read the Review||Read the Review|

 Sharestates provides a platform for two parties: a sponsor and an investor.
 A sponsor can be a real estate developer, a real estate rehabilitator, or any other non–owner occupied property investor looking for funding.

 You the investor view the investment opportunities, pick one you like, read the offering materials, and purchase your Notes or Membership Units.
 After your purchase, you can keep track of your investment and receive updates for the property through your investor portfolio.
-You can link a bank account or receive checks when distributions are made.
+You can link a bank account and withdraw funds when distributions are made.
 You can even decide to reinvest your distributions through your investment portfolio and keep growing your investment faster.

 There are two types of investments available at Sharestates.
 “Borrower payment dependent notes” are a debt security directly linked to the performance of a corresponding project investment.
 Debt Funding allows you to loan money to the sponsor/developer in exchange for a percentage return.
 Projects are offered as either senior secured debt with an expected net return between 10 percent and 14 percent or mezzanine level debt with an expected return of 10 percent to 16 percent.
 Investors receive distributions and interest payments, typically in the form of monthly payments, plus a balloon payment of interest plus principal at the end of the project term.